Kent State Golden Flashes women's basketball: Facilities

 Home games are held in the 6,327-seat Memorial Athletic and Convocation Center, commonly known as the MAC Center, which is shared with the KSU men's basketball, wrestling, women's gymnastics, and women's volleyball teams.
 The MAC Center also houses the Kent State Athletic Department and has offices for all Kent State varsity athletic coaches.
 Additionally, the facility is used for commencement exercises, concerts, and other special events.
 The arena features a parquet floor and a central hanging scoreboard along with two video boards in opposite corners.
 It opened in 1950 and is the oldest arena the Mid-American Conference and 20th oldest in college basketball.
 The MAC Center has served as home of the Kent State women's basketball team since 1977.

-For the team's first season in 1976, the Flashes played home games at Wills Gymnasium, which had previously served as the home of the men's basketball team from 1925–50.
+For the team's first season in 1976, the Flashes played home games at Wills Gymnasium, which had previously served as the home of the men's basketball team from 1925 to 1950.
 By 1976, the seating capacity of Wills Gym had been reduced from the original 4,000 seats to around 100 and the building was in a dilapidated state.
 During the 1977 season, as part of the university complying with the requirements of Title IX, five of the seven scheduled home games were held at the MAC Center, then known as Memorial Gymnasium, with the remaining two at Wills.
 The first game played by the team in the MAC Center was on January 12, 1977, a season-opening 49–46 loss to Cleveland State.
 The Flashes recorded their first win at the MAC Center on February 2, 1977, a 64–62 win over Ashland.
 The team's final game at Wills was a 52–51 win over Wooster on February 12, 1977.
 Beginning in the 1977–78 season, all home games were moved to the MAC Center, which received its current name in 1992 following an extensive renovation.
 From 1997 through 2001, the team had a 43-game winning streak in the building, and posted a 50-game conference winning streak between 1996 and 2002.
 The record for largest crowd for a Kent State women's basketball game is 3,516, set on February 23, 2006 against the Miami RedHawks.